OfficialMagic8/languages/languages/README.md

 - Do **NOT** use a translating service
 - Do **NOT** change the meaning of translations.
 We will review your submission(s).

+Please only translate files to your known language if you are already **fluent** in English.
+This way, you can understand the grammar and make proper changes.

 ### Complete
 > - English